philou/built-in-quality-game/Rules.md

 3. Let the team randomly pick a 'free' unfair advantage best practice to start with.
 If they get 'Craftsmanship', no luck, they start with nothing.
 4. As with the blank run, the production player gives the go.
 5. The game goes on as before.
 The production player should keep track of the delivered features per round (day)
-6. As the team invests in engineering practices, they should see the flow improve
+6. Every 5 minutes or so, you can invest in an engineering practice.
+As the team invests in engineering practices, they should see the flow improve

 ### Retrospective and Learning (10m)